thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Sunday, 18 June 2023
+### Daily Rundown on Monday, 19 June 2023

-- The average temperature today is 21.91˚C;
+- The average temperature today is 21.1˚C;
-- With highs of 21.91˚C and lows of 13.75˚C.
+- With highs of 21.48˚C and lows of 12.79˚C.
-- You can expect moderate rain for the day.
+- You can expect light rain for the day.

 <!-- weather_marker ends -->